enkidevs/curriculum/web/html/links-ii/image-mailto.md

 [1:%20 instead of space in a URL]

 The reason for replacing spaces with `%20` is because URLs have strict syntactic rules.

 URLs can't have spaces, so the ASCII character for space should be inserted instead.

 The `%` character, followed by two hexadecimal digits, is used to replace unsafe characters from a URL.

-The ASCII character for space is `20`.
-Making `%20` the replacement character for space.
+The ASCII character for space is `20`, making `%20` the replacement character for space.

 This applies to the `body` part of the e-mail as well.
 Most of the time, spaces will work, but to make sure they work 100% of the time, replace spaces with `%20`.